Animals in Heaven

 My next thought was, "Why would God create totally new animals to populate Heaven, instead of taking the animals that have lived on Earth and give them new bodies?"
 That doesn't make sense.
 If God redeems the pain of His children, then why would He not also do it for innocent animals and let them live in Heaven, too?"

-Animals on Earth are not accountable to God in the same way that people are, because they don't have souls.
+Animals on Earth are not accountable to God in the same way that people are, because they don't have complex souls.
 They can't make decisions to change.
 They can only respond to how they are treated or trained.
-They have a spirit, or more correctly, they are a spirit and have a body.
-With their spirit, they respond to how they are treated, and if they are mistreated, they tend to become nasty, unless God has made them with an exceptionally gentle and loyal spirit.
+They have a spirit, or more correctly, they are a spirit and soul and have a body.
+With their soul and spirit, they respond to how they are treated, and if they are mistreated, they tend to become nasty, unless God has made them with an exceptionally gentle and loyal spirit.
 All on their own, they don't decide to have more character.
 They have no notion what character is, but they can be tamed sometimes.

-With their spirit, an animal loves, they miss their mother or their friends and become sad, they feel playful, they get scared, they are grateful, they get ticked off, or embarassed, they envy, they get sneaky, they feel guilty when they know they have displeased their master.
+With their spirit and soul, an animal loves, they miss their mother or their friends and become sad, they feel playful, they get scared, they are grateful, they get ticked off, or embarassed, they envy, they get sneaky, they feel guilty when they know they have displeased their master.
 Animals were never meant to get sad or angry or afraid.
 They were not meant to feel pain, or be sick, to be tired, or thirsty, or hungry, or too cold, or too hot.
 These things happened to them because Adam sinned and brought the whole world under a curse.